By James Wilson · Jun 3, 2026

 Use our Downtime Cost Calculator to estimate costs specific to your business.

-But these numbers only capture direct revenue loss -- the sales that would have happened during the outage window.
-The total impact is significantly higher when you account for secondary effects.
+But these numbers only capture the sales that would have happened during the outage window.
+The total impact is significantly larger.

 Search Engine Ranking Damage